gsanroma/gsanroma.github.io/files/2019-09-15-career-transition.md

 I hope this is helpful advise to people in the process of transition from academia to industry (or just looking for a job).
 It takes some work to bring all your things together to start the application process but when it is done, new applications take _relatively_ low effort.
 Job search can be emotionally tiring because it exposes you to rejections.
 Do not worry too much.
 Success partly depends on how skilled you are at this process, and like many other things, one gets better with practice.
-One last word to emphasize the importance of being exposed to different environments for continued growing and developing.
+My last words are to convey my excitement about my upcoming change and the importance of being exposed to different environments for continued growing.